-The William Pike Challenge Award (WPCA) is an outdoor education programme, similar to the Duke of Edinburgh Award but aimed at intermediate school students.
-The WPCA was developed by William Pike, an outdoor enthusiast and teacher who was caught in a volcanic eruption on Mt Ruapehu in 2007, resulting in him losing his right leg.
-William was motivated by his accident to create the WPCA to provide young New Zealanders with a pathway to new outdoor experiences.
+The William Pike Challenge (WPC) is an outdoor education programme, similar to the Duke of Edinburgh Award but aimed at intermediate school students.
+The WPCwas developed by William Pike, an outdoor enthusiast and teacher who was caught in a volcanic eruption on Mt Ruapehu in 2007, resulting in him losing his right leg.
+William was motivated by his accident to create the WPC to provide young New Zealanders with a pathway to new outdoor experiences.

 - Complete six outdoor activities.
 Activities are held in the local area, organised by the school and run jointly by teachers and outdoor activity provider.

 - Develop a new sport, skill or hobby.
 This is chosen and undertaken completely independently by the pupils, monitored by the project leader.